iterative/dvc.org/content/docs/command-reference/add.md

   [pattern](https://docs.python.org/3/library/glob.html) specified in `targets`.
   Shell style wildcards supported: `*`, `?`, `[seq]`, `[!seq]`, and `**`

-- `--external` - allow `targets` that are outside of the DVC repository.
-See [Managing External Data](/doc/user-guide/managing-external-data).
+- `--external` - allow tracking `targets` outside of the DVC repository in-place.
+See
+  [Managing External Data](/doc/user-guide/managing-external-data).

   > ⚠️ Note that this is an advanced feature for very specific situations and